 Human Development and Family Studies: Students in this program acquire a thorough understanding of lifespan development and family functioning.
 The classes explore means of dealing with real life problems faced by children and families throughout the lifespan.
 Field experience in a center or agency is required.
 Graduates may find employment in Headstart, social service agencies, family crisis centers, extension services, parent education programs, senior citizen centers, foster care, runaway centers, hospitals, adoption agencies, and family planning organizations.

-Food and Nutrition: Option A, the Coordinated Program in Dietetics, is accredited by the Commission on Accreditation for Dietetic Education of the American Dietetic Association.
+Food and Nutrition: Option A, the Coordinated Program in Dietetics, is accredited by the Commission on Accreditation for Dietetic Education (CADE) of the American Dietetic Association.
 Graduates are eligible to take the national examination to earn registered dietitian (RD) credentials, and are qualified for entry-level dietetics positions in acute care facilities, long-term care facilities, community agencies, and food services.
-Option B, food service management, prepares students for managerial positions in food services.
+Option B, food services management, prepares students for managerial positions in food services.
 The food and nutrition minor is appropriate for students majoring in the sciences, physical education, health-related professions, or business.

-Interior Design: The Interior Design Program is accredited by the Council for Interior Design Accreditation (CIDA) (2004-2010), National Association of Schools of Art and Design (2000-2010), and the National Kitchen and Bath Association (2000-2009).
-This major provides academic preparation for the professional interior designer, which is the first component in the process of formal education and work experience needed for satisfactory completion of the National Council for Interior Design Qualification Examination.
+Interior Design: The Interior Design Program is accredited by the Council for Interior Design Accreditation (CIDA) (2004-2010), National Association of Schools of Art and Design (NASAD) (2000-2010), and the National Kitchen and Bath Association (NKBA) (2000-2009).
+This major provides academic preparation for the professional interior designer, which is the first component in the process of formal education and work experience needed for satisfactory completion of the National Council for Interior Design Qualification (NCIDQ) examination.
 Interior designers commonly find employment with architectural and design firms, historic preservation organizations, museums/galleries, manufacturers, retailers, and other corporations.
 Students with specialized skills are eligible for employment as CAD specialists, ADA compliance consultants, design journalists, or product designers.

 Textiles, Apparel, and Merchandising: The Textiles, Apparel, and Merchandising Program concentrates on preparing students for careers in apparel merchandising.
-This major is the entry to a career in retailing, one of the fastest growing fields in the United States, and offers the chance to work in an ever-changing and challenging profession.
+This major is the entry to a career in retailing, one of the fastest growing fields in the United States, and offers the chance to work in an ever changing and challenging profession.
 Retailing requires a keen interest in merchandise and an understanding of the world of fashion, as well as business and organizational skills.
-The program offers students opportunities to learn about functions of retailing, cultural aspects of clothing, analysis of ready-to-wear quality, textiles, history of costume, trends in retailing, global marketing, and principles of design.
+The program offers students the opportunities to learn about functions of retailing, cultural aspects of clothing, analysis of ready-to-wear quality, textiles, history of costume, trends in retailing, global marketing, and principles of design.
 Careers in apparel merchandising may include assistant buyer or retail buyer; retail management; showroom sales or sales representative; advertising, journalism, or photography as these relate to the apparel industry; visual merchandiser; special events coordinator; fashion promotion; or personal shopper.

 Advising is an important part of family and consumer sciences programs, and majors and minors are encouraged to maintain regular contact with their advisors and to work with their advisors prior to registration each semester.
 Students who do so are more likely to meet their goals and achieve academic success.
 Students can find their assigned advisors by consulting the College of Arts and Sciences, the department, or their DARS.